MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOEnterpriseAppInsightsReport.md

 ## SYNOPSIS

-This cmdlet enables the admin to check status of all active and available reports when no report ID is present and to View a Report if report ID is present.
+This cmdlet enables the admin to check status of all active and available reports when no report ID is present and to View/Download a Report if report ID is present.

 ## SYNTAX